wankdanker/node-datagram-stream/README.md

     address     : '0.0.0.0'   //address to bind to
-    , multicast : '239.5.5.5' //multicast ip address to send to and listen on , port      : 5555        //udp port to send to and listen on , loopback  : true        //boolean: whether or not to receive sent datagrams
+    , multicast : '239.5.5.5' //multicast ip address to send to and listen on , port      : 5555        //udp port to send to and listen on , reuseAddr : true        //boolean: allow multiple processes to bind to the
+                              //         same address and port.
+Default: true , loopback  : true        //boolean: whether or not to receive sent datagrams
                               //         on the loopback device.
 Only applies to
                               //         multicast.
 Default: false